xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 - A **Subject** is a **witness-instance** addressable by a handle (Mind = Witness).
 - The term **“Contract”** names the implementation-pattern of the **discrete mutual witnessing** between a Subject and a Predicate (or another Subject).
   - **Mechanics:** the Subject witnesses intent (binds); the Predicate witnesses admissibility (verifies).
 The apparent "state" of an institution is strictly the **historical compression** of these discrete mutual witnesses.
-The “ocean” is simply the discrete The “ocean” is simply the discrete set of **witnessed events** by which Subjects bind, execute, settle/exit, attest, audit, deposit, insure, reroute, and prove under declared rules (illustrative, not exhaustive).
+The “ocean” is simply the discrete set of **witnessed events** by which Subjects bind, execute, settle/exit, attest, audit, deposit, insure, reroute, and prove under declared rules (illustrative, not exhaustive).
 Because the ocean is event-native, it is **discrete** at the interface; any “flow” language is a coarse-grained compression of many atomic witness-events.

 Terms such as *venue*, *regime*, *DAO*, *router*, *market*, *corridor*, or *deep water* are therefore descriptive names for recurring contract implementations and the P2P relations/histories they induce (admission, binding, routing, audit, insurance).
 They introduce **no new kernel term**.